openwisp/netjsongraph.js/README.md

 #### Core

+- `setConfig`

+  Method to set the configuration of the graph.
+You can use this function to add, update or modify the configuration of the graph.

+- `setUtils`

+  Method to set the utils of the graph.
+You can use this function to add, update the utils.

-- setConfig: modify config
+- `render`

-- setUtils: add new utils
-- render: netjsongraph.js render function
+  Method to render the graph.

 #### Realtime Update